Scandinavian Airlines flight delays and cancellations

 SAS Additional services at the airport

-- Short distance: from 2 hours waiting time – free drinks, free food and 2 telephone calls, emails or faxes
+• Short distance: from 2 hours waiting time – free drinks, free food, and 2 telephone calls, emails, or faxes

-- Medium distance: from 3 hours waiting time – free drinks, free food and 2 telephone calls, emails or faxes
+• Medium distance: from 3 hours waiting time – free drinks, free food, and 2 telephone calls, emails, or faxes

-- Long-haul: from 4 hours waiting time – free drinks, free food and 2 telephone calls, emails or faxes
+• Long-haul: from 4 hours waiting time – free drinks, free food, and 2 telephone calls, emails, or faxes

-Departure delayed until the next dayWhen delayed till the next day, you’re eligible for a stay in a hotel, including transport to and from the airport.
-Always ask that confirmation of your hotel room and transfers be provided in writing.
+You’re eligible for a stay in a hotel, including transport to and from the airport.
+Contact SAS customer service directly and ask that confirmation of your hotel room and transfers be provided in writing.

 Useful advice & information about Scandinavian Airlines